sighupio/fury-kubernetes-opa/docs/CONTRIBUTING.md

 # Contributing

-Please refer to the contributing section in [SKD's official documentation][skd-contributing] to learn how to contribute.
+Please refer to the contributing section in [SD's official documentation][skd-contributing] to learn how to contribute.

 [skd-contributing]: https://docs.sighup.io/docs/contribute